 For we are offering him the things that are his, preaching our fellowship and union and proclaiming the resurrection of body and soul.
 Just as bread that comes from the earth, once the words of consecration have been said, is no longer ordinary bread but becomes the Eucharist, made of two things, earthly and heavenly, so our bodies, receiving it, are no longer corruptible but have the hope of resurrection within them.

 This excerpt from St. Irenaeus’ classic second century work Against Heresies (Lib.
-4, 18, 1-2, 4, 5: SC 100, 596-598, 606, 610-612) shows that the Church of the 2nd century regarded the Eucharist as a sacrifice which fulfilled the prophecy of Malachi 1:11 of a new, pure oblation, sacrifice and offering that would be offered by the gentiles all over the world.
-It is used in the Roman Cathlic Office of Readings for Saturday in the Second Week of Ordinary time with the accompanying biblical reading taken from Deut 16:1-17.
+4, 18, 1-2, 4, 5: SC 100, 596-598, 606, 610-612) treats the Eucharist as a sacrifice which fulfilled the prophecy of Malachi 1:11 of a new, pure oblation, and offering offered by the gentiles all over the world.
+It is used in the Roman Cathplic Office of Readings for Saturday in the Second Week of Ordinary time with the accompanying biblical reading taken from Deut 16:1-17.